VibeCoder01/HouseAndGardenPlantManager/README.md

    - Run **Plant: New plant** from the command palette, supply the plant name, and confirm the suggested file path.
    - Review the generated front matter and tweak the pot size, watering interval hint, or tags before saving.
 5. **Log care tasks**
-   - From the Today view or the plant note, run **Plant: Log water** or **Plant: Log feed** to append a task note and update the next due hint.
+   - From the Today's Watering view or the plant note, run **Plant: Log water** or **Plant: Log feed** to append a task note and update the next due hint.
+If both actions are due, log feeding first and then log watering.
    - If you prefer weight-based watering, run **Plant: Calibrate pot weight** once per plant to store wet and ready-to-water baselines.

-Keep the Today view pinned for a dashboard of overdue, due-today, and upcoming tasks.
+Keep the Today's Watering view pinned for a dashboard of overdue, due-today, and upcoming tasks.
 Snooze hints from the view when a plant feels wetter than expected.

 ## Settings